Exploring Trails in the Copper Canyon

 Booking

 Booking can be done by e-mail.
 Itineraries, waivers, and a plethora of paperwork can be posted once you contact us, or download Forms (pdf) here.
-Early payments can be sent by check; or made with a credit card by opening an account through PayPal.
+Down payments can be sent by Zelle.
+Balance of payments due 30 days before departure can be sent by check or bank transfer.

 Contact Us